ariutokintumi/ERC-20-Pre-initialization/README.md

 ### 🔎 Try the Calculator Online

-Estimate savings for any gas price scenario with the conceptual [live calculator](https://erc-20-pre-initialization.tiiny.site/) or run [ERC-20 Pre-initialization ETH Savings Calculator.html](tooling/ERC-20%20Pre-initialization%20ETH%20Savings%20Calculator.html) locally.
+Estimate savings for any gas price scenario with the [conceptual live calculator](https://erc-20-pre-initialization.tiiny.site/) or run [ERC-20 Pre-initialization ETH Savings Calculator.html](tooling/ERC-20%20Pre-initialization%20ETH%20Savings%20Calculator.html) locally.

-Note: The calculator doesn't reflect the complete transaction cost, is only taking in consideration the mapping costs of the transaction (a part of it).
+Note: The conceptual calculator doesn't reflect the complete transaction cost, is only considering the mapping costs section of the transaction.

 ---